 The job responsibilities of triage nurses can vary from day to day and sometimes even minute to minute, depending on the patients being treated.

 A triage travel nurse’s responsibilities may include things such as:

-- Quickly assessing patients upon admission to the emergency room through an interview and physical examination.
+- Quickly assessing patients upon admission to the emergency room through a brief interview and physical examination.

 - Reassessing patients as needed while they are waiting for care.

 - Communicating with patients and families in the waiting room.